How It Works

 01

-Data Foundation
+Data foundation

-Property records, UCC filings, and business registrations
+Property, UCC filings, business registrations

 02

-Entity & Control Mapping
+Entity & control mapping

-Name, address, and identifier matching across data sources
+Name, address, identifier matching across sources

-Corporate officer, registered agent, and director role mapping
+Corporate officer and registered-agent role mapping

-Address clustering and shared-infrastructure detection
+Address clustering, shared-infrastructure detection

-Temporal analysis of entity formation, dissolution, and reconstitution
+Temporal analysis of formation, dissolution, reconstitution

-Cross-state entity tracking for multi-jurisdiction control patterns
+Cross-state tracking for multi-jurisdiction patterns

 03

-Trust & Proof Framework
+Trust & proof framework

-Source reliability rating (official government record vs. secondary source)
+Source reliability rating (official vs. secondary)

-Human analyst review and confidence rating before delivery
+Human analyst review and rating

 04